 The Field & Fork Program offers internships every semester for UF undergraduate students looking for work experience, college credit, or the chance to explore the practical and applied components of our food system.

 Interns have the opportunity to work in the field learning all aspects of producing food for the Alan and Cathy Hitchcock Field & Fork Pantry on campus, to network with community organizations and industry partners, and to be part of a diverse team learning and growing together.

 All interns develop personalized learning objectives in collaboration with Field & Fork staff, and join in weekly intern meetings in which we read and discuss a series of topics concerning sustainable food systems.
 We are looking for a commitment of about 10+ hours a week for the duration of the semester, so that we all get the most learning and productivity from the experience.
-We work in 3 hour shifts, all during weekdays (no weekend work for the most part!) and also have some hours dedicated to outreach on campus and at events, so bear that in mind as you’re considering applying!
+We work in three hour shifts during weekdays (no weekend work for the most part!) and also have some hours dedicated to outreach on campus and at events, so bear that in mind as you’re considering applying.
 We try to be flexible about timing, but it can get tricky with a heavy course load.

 Interns will help with various aspects of the farm and will focus on specific projects and programs throughout their experience.
 Projects and roles may vary by semester, but here are a few examples:

 - Harvest: Oversee harvest, post-harvest processing, and delivery to Alan and Cathy Hitchcock Pantry.

 - Propagation: Held establish and manage a greenhouse to grow seedlings for the farm.

 - Outreach: Develop and conduct an engaging and fun social media and outreach campaign.

 - LA Urban Farms: Work with industry partners to manage vertical grow towers around campus.

 - International Forest Garden: Enhance and grow the diverse agroforestry space.